 Restoration of Total and Permanent Disability Discharges

-Some borrowers who qualified for a Total and Permanent Disability Discharge had their repayment obligation reinstated because they failed to submit the annual earnings paperwork during the pandemic.
-The U.S. Department of Education will reverse the reinstatements and provide other student loan relief for 230,000 borrowers with Total and Permanent Disability Discharges.
+Some disabled borrowers who qualified for a Total and Permanent Disability Discharge had their repayment obligation reinstated because they failed to submit the annual earnings paperwork during the pandemic.
+The U.S. Department of Education will reverse the reinstatements and provide other student loan debt relief for 230,000 borrowers with Total and Permanent Disability Discharges.